khchenTW/khchen-academic/content/event/ECRTS/index.md

 #  - example
 ---

+This work is resulted from the international cooperation with [TU Dortmund](https://daes.cs.tu-dortmund.de/) and [EMVICORE GmbH](https://emvicore.com/de/).
 Further event details can be found in the [offical website](https://www.ecrts.org/).